 https://www.veygo.com/learner-drivers/flexible-student-friendly-car-insurance/feed/ 0

-Drive into half term: 5 tips for learner drivers https://www.veygo.com/learner-drivers/drive-into-half-term-5-tips-for-learner-drivers/ https://www.veygo.com/learner-drivers/drive-into-half-term-5-tips-for-learner-drivers/#respond Mon, 17 Feb 2025 16:11:26 +0000 https://www.veygo.com/?p=24409 Half term is the perfect time to get in some extra driving practise!
+Drive into School Holidays: 5 Tips for Learner Drivers https://www.veygo.com/learner-drivers/drive-into-school-holidays-5-tips-for-learner-drivers/ https://www.veygo.com/learner-drivers/drive-into-school-holidays-5-tips-for-learner-drivers/#respond Mon, 17 Feb 2025 16:11:26 +0000 https://www.veygo.com/?p=24409 School holidays are the perfect time to get in some extra driving practise!
 Here are 5 tips to help you improve your driving skills and boost your confidence behind the wheel this half term.

 ]]>

-For most 17-year-old learner drivers the half-term break from school or college provides an opportunity to fine tune your driving skills and gain more confidence on the road.
+For most 17-year-old learner drivers the break from school or college provides an opportunity to fine tune your driving skills and gain more confidence on the road.

 Tip 1 – Get to know your vehicle